Support for South Africa's climate policy

 Country: South Africa

-Lead executing agency: Department of Environmental Affairs (DEA)
+Lead executing agency: Department of Forestry, Fisheries and the Environment (DFFE)

-South Africa has taken important steps towards implementing its national climate policy and plays a leading role in international climate negotiations.
+South Africa is able to further develop its national policy on climate change and implement it consistently, and it continues to play a leading and supportive role in international climate negotiations.

 The project has supported South Africa’s Department of Forestry, Fisheries and the Environment (DFFE) in developing and enacting the country’s climate policy and governance in the areas of climate change mitigation, adaptation, and monitoring and evaluation.

 It has assisted DFFE in developing strategies and conducting scientific analyses, and has supported the ministry in managing and implementing projects.
 South Africa is therefore well placed now to establish a legal framework within which to pursue appropriate mitigation and adaptation measures.

 The project has strengthened DFFE in its role as a catalyst.
 This is important when it comes to getting regional and national government bodies, such as the ministries of energy, transport and construction, involved in the implementation of its flagship projects.